 It's been more than a couple of years since Google added a broadcast functionality to its Home speakers, but the feature was an all-or-nothing approach.
 You could either send the message to all speakers in a home or none at all.
-Now, and for the second time in a few months, it seems that Google is rolling out to some users an option to broadcast to a single speaker or room, an improvement we've wanted for more than two years.
+After two limited test rollouts, Google has now finally formally announced the option to broadcast to a single speaker or room, an improvement we've wanted for more than two years.
 The feature is rolling out on Assistant-enabled speakers and displays around the world, though they must be set to English for now.

-The feature was just spotted by a 9to5Google reader and our own David Ruddock was able to confirm it too.
-Just saying "Hey Google, broadcast to [speaker name or room name]" followed by your message (or use one of Google's defaults) should get that message sent only to the devices you specified, instead of it going off in all rooms, but it might take a while until rollout reaches you — don't try this at night, as you might accidentally broadcast to all speakers and smart displays.
+To use it, say, "Hey Google, broadcast to [speaker name or room name]," followed by your message (or use one of Google's defaults).
+This should get that message sent only to the devices you specified, instead of it going off in all rooms, but it might take a while until rollout reaches you — don't try this at night, as you might accidentally broadcast to all speakers and smart displays.

-However, neither 9to5's writers nor I can get it to work as intended.
-For me, saying "broadcast to living room hello" results in "to living room hello" being played across my entire house.
-The "to" part of the command is clearly not being properly parsed.
-On Reddit, a user reports that out of five people in the same home, only one is able to use this, while the others can't get it to work despite saying the same command on the same speaker.
-So it seems the option is still being enabled server-side and may not be available to all users for a while.
-It might also disappear for a bit like it did the first time it showed up.
+The feature was previously spotted by a 9to5Google reader in June, and our own David Ruddock was able to confirm it too.
+Back then, neither 9to5's writers nor I could get it to work as intended.
+For me, saying "broadcast to living room hello" resulted in "to living room hello" being played across my entire house.
+The "to" part of the command was clearly not being properly parsed.
+On Reddit, a user reported that out of five people in the same home, only one is able to use this, while the others couldn't get it to work despite saying the same command on the same speaker.
+This should soon be a thing of the past as the official rollout is now underway.

 The post has been updated to include a second limited rollout of this feature, following the one from February 2020.